rahilsh/file-server/README.md

 Change directory to serve
 ```
-Updated path on line 27
+Update path on line 27 of src/server.js
 ```

 Run